 Welding is the process of joining together two pieces of metal so that bonding takes place at their original boundary surfaces.
 Welding is used in the construction and repair of many thousands of manufactured products.
 The Welding Technology (WDT) Program at Wallace Community College Selma provides students with the technical skills necessary to enter the construction, manufacturing, and repair industries.
-WDT students attain handson experience in a variety of welding processes used by various industries in the fabrication and repair of steel components.
+WDT students attain hands-on experience in a variety of welding processes used by various industries in the fabrication and repair of steel components.
 Through practical exercises which are designed to be as realistic as possible and representative of actual world-of-work experiences, WDT students learn to use much different cutting and joining processes.
 The program offers a certificate in Structural Welding as well as a more specialized certificate in Pipe Welding which permits a student to apply for more competitive pipe welding positions found in heavy industries such as refineries and off-shore drilling rigs.

-- Note: Curriculum display is subject to change; however, courses will be offered to meet degree requirements. - Student competence in the basic use of computers is accomplished within ENG 100.
+\ Note: Curriculum display is subject to change; however, courses will be offered to meet degree requirements.